ismet55555/exam-terminal/README.md

 # :pencil: Exam Creation

 Exams are described within examfiles.
+A full example of an exam file can be seen here: [exam file](exam_terminal/exams/sample_exam.yml)

 ## Examfile Format